 - Wardman D, McCormick R, McKennitt D, O’Donaghey P. Nontraditional tobacco use among Aboriginal Canadians.
 In: Els C, Kunyk D, Selby P, eds.
 Disease Interrupted: Tobacco Reduction and Cessation.
 Quebec, QC: Presses de l’Université Laval, 2014:239–56.

 - Elton-Marshall T, Leatherdale ST, Burkhalter R, Brown KS.
 Changes in tobacco use, susceptibility to future smoking, and quit attempts among Canadian youth over time: A comparison of off-reserve Aboriginal and non-Aboriginal youth.
 Int J Environ Res Public Health 2013;10(2):729–41.

-- U.S. Department of Health and Human Services.
-The health consequences of smoking: 50 years of progress; A report of the Surgeon General.
-Atlanta, GA: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2014.
+- US Department of Health and Human Services.
+The Health Consequences of Smoking: 50 Years of Progress—A Report of the Surgeon General.
+Atlanta: US Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2014.

 - Wong S, Canadian Paediatric Society, First Nations and Inuit Health Committee.
 Use and misuse of tobacco among Aboriginal peoples, updated 2010.
 Paediatr Child Health 2006;11(10):681–5.

 - Valentine J, Dawar M, Wardman D. An exploration of smoking cessation and prevention interventions for Aboriginal youth.
-Pimitziwin: A Journal of Aboriginal and Indigenous Community Health 2003;1(2):135-54.
+Pimitziwin 2003;1(2):135–54.

 - Lemstra M, Rogers M, Thompson A, Moraros J, Tempier R. Prevalence and risk indicators of smoking among on-reserve First Nations youth.
 Paediatr Child Health 2011;16(10):e71–7.